tiepdotme/serenade-wind/_posts/2020-08-20-sailing-resume-sequel.md

 Granted, some of the respondents didn't read the question properly and merely indicated when they first learned to sail and not when they first began to saill *full time.* Some commented on their stats even though they had not yet begun to sail full time.
 They were weekend sailors or seasonal cruisers.

-Regardless, I was struck by the decades of experience from some and the fact that many started later in life.
+Regardless, I was struck by the decades of experience from some, and the fact that many started later in life.
 It takes quite a deal of courage at any age to jump into this lifestyle.
 I loved some of the responses that accompanied these stats:

 >Learned to sail at 40...now 45...own a boat, sail-part time...hoping to be full-time on the boat before 50.
 Need to launch some teenagers who hate sailing first.